pdjr-signalk/pdjr-signalk-push-notifier/README.md

   <dt>Subscriber database (<code>subscriberDatabase</code>)</dt>
   <dd>
     <p>
-    This optional property defines the Signal K resources provider that will be used to store email and web-push subscriptions.
+    This optional property defines the Signal K resource provider that will be used to store email and web-push subscriptions.
     </p>
     <p>
-    If you omit this property a default value will be used that selects the Signal K built-in resources provider (<code>resources-provider</code>) and the resource type <code>push-notifier</code>.
+    If you omit this property a default value will be used that selects the Signal K built-in resource provider (<code>resources-provider</code>) and the resource type <code>push-notifier</code>.
     </p>
     <p>